E3V3A/MMM-FlightsAbove/README.md

 **Q: What radius should I use?**

 **A:** Since there is little use in displaying planes you cannot see, what you really should be asking is, how far can I see an airplane?
-The answer abviously depend on where you are, and especially how high you are.
-If you are down in a velley surrounded by mountains, you can use your trigonometry skills to figure that its probably not much more than 30 km, line of sight (LOS).
+The answer obviously depend on where you are, and especially how high you are.
+If you are down in a valley surrounded by mountains, you can use your trigonometry skills to figure that its probably not much more than 30 km, *line of sight* (LOS).
 But if you are on top of a mountain with free horizon, we could be talking about 120 km, at which point the aircraft would just present itself as a tiny spot in the sky.
 This module is preset at a moderate 60 km LOS.

 For an interesting London discussion, see [this](https://www.metabunk.org/how-far-away-can-i-see-an-aircraft.t4038/).